 Antalya is a strikingly beautiful resort town & a gateway to Turkey’s “Turquoise Coast,” named for its lovely blue waters.
 Antalya’s picturesque Old Harbor (below) was one of my favorite sights!
 It’s lined by remnants of old Roman walls from the days when Antalya was a major Roman port.
 Today, the busy harbor teems with colorful yachts – old & new.

-Stay Tuned: I have included only a few Antalya photos here to whet your appetite.
-However, I will be doing an entire “Antalya Photo Essay” post very soon – to give you a real sense of what makes this beautiful town so very special and great for visitors!
+I have included only a few Antalya photos here to whet your appetite.
+However, I have done an entire “Antalya Photo Essay” post to give you a real sense of what makes this beautiful town so very special and great for visitors!
+Here’s the link – Photo Essay: Why You Should Visit Antalya, Turkey & Its Charming Old Town.

-In the meantime, you might enjoy reading the story of “My Visit to an Authentic Turkish Bath (Hamam)” in Antalya.
+You might also enjoy reading the story of “My Visit to an Authentic Turkish Bath (Hamam)” in Antalya.
 It was a blast & quite the unique spa experience!

 COMMENTS: Have you had an spontaneous local experience on your travels where you got to “meet the locals” in a fun way?
 Please share your story with us.